ben331/Trailerx/README.md

 ```
 7. For deployment ask for release KeyStore and their credentials.

-8. Finally for AuthLogin be sure that both DebugKeyStore and ReleaseKeyStore SHA1 is registered in firebase settings.
+8. Finally for AuthLogin be sure that both DebugKeyStore and ReleaseKeyStore SHA1 is registered in firebase settings, facebook platform developers app and apple.

 ## Authors